ComlanGiovanni/42-Exam-Rank-02/README.md

 		- The exam has 4 random question picked from each level.
 		- You need to validate the 4 question to get 100.
-		- Each time to fail the exam you restart at level 1.
+		- Each time you fail the exam you restart at level 1.
 		- There is no Norminette in the exam.
 		- All the solution of the repo are normed(v3).
-		- 56 Assigment in total.
-All main in train.c of each one.
+		- 56 Assigment in total, all main in train.c of each one.
 ```
 	/* ************************************************************************** */
 	/*                                                                            */